 If the sales department is bragging to customers about the great service their company provides, but the service technician posts a comment on Facebook saying how the company cuts corners on replacement parts quality, the brand credibility is damaged.
 Whereas word-of-mouth once meant telling a dozen or so people about your brand experience, now it means telling thousands or millions with online reviews.

 That same information revolution mentioned above has flooded us with too much content to process.
 Our brains are structured to filter information without us being consciously aware of it.
 So we use brands as neural shorthand to quickly filter and categorize: important or not important, dangerous or safe, valuable or worthless.
 A weak brand is not likely to penetrate those filters.
 (Or at least, you’ll need some really smart marketing to do so, but that’s another blog.)

-If you are wondering how your company can build a powerful brand that drives growth, perhaps a conversation with us will help.
-Let’s talk.
+If you are wondering how your company can build a powerful brand that drives growth, give us a call.